Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Photon

 Imran: I think Photon’s features are outstanding.
 You also provide functionalities like Meme Scope, allowing users to participate early in upcoming token projects.
-I've noticed that users enjoy sharing trading ideas and interacting with each other through the platform.
+I've noticed users enjoy sharing trading ideas and interacting with each other through the platform.
 How do you view the differences between these markets?
-Is your goal to make the product more inclined towards social interactions among ordinary consumers, or to focus on the needs of professional traders?
+Is your goal to make the product more inclined towards social interaction among ordinary consumers, or to focus on the needs of professional traders?
 How do you balance these directions?

 Ilja: Trading is a very complex and multi-dimensional "game," which is also its charm.
 The more complex the game, the greater the challenge, and the more interesting it becomes.
 Different users will participate in this "game" in different ways.
 This is an important realization we had when developing our second trading product.